Enjoy the Pedro Point Headlands

 Trails and Improvements

-The multi-year project improved the trails, wildlife habitat
+The multi-year project completed in 2018 improved the trails, wildlife habitat

-The future California Coastal Trail will traverse the south and east edges of the Pedro Point Headlands and will be a multi-use trail, serving bicycles, horses
+A future section of the California Coastal Trail will traverse the south and east edges of the Pedro Point Headlands and will be a multi-use trail, serving bicycles, horses

 Pedro Point Headlands Frequently Asked Questions

-Toilets are not available on the Headlands, but the Devil’s Slide trail has facilities near the Highway 1 entrance.
+Toilets are not generally available at the Headlands (though the land trust sometimes has a portable toilet on site for volunteer groups), but the Devil’s Slide trail has facilities near the Highway 1 entrance.

 How do I access the Pedro Point Headlands?